Local convergence of primal-dual interior point methods for nonlinear semidefinite optimization using the Monteiro-Tsuchiya family of search directions: Preliminaries

 for any $w\in\mathcal{W}$.
-Particularly, we call a triplet $w=(x,Y,z)$ satisfying the KKT conditions a KKT point of NSDP\,\eqref{al:nsdp}. \end{definition} Below, we define the Mangasarian-Fromovitz constraint qualification (MFCQ), under which the KKT conditions are necessary optimality conditions of the NSDP. \begin{definition}\cite[Definition~2.8.6]{bonnans2013perturbation} Let ${x}\in \R^n$ be a feasible point of NSDP\,\eqref{al:nsdp}.
-We say that the Mangasarian-Fromovitz constraint qualification (MFCQ) holds at ${x}$ if $\nabla h({x})$ is of full column rank and there exists a vector $d\in \R^n$ such that $G({x})+\mathcal{J}G({x})d\in S^m_{++}$, where $\mathcal{J}G({x})d:=\sum_{i=1}^nd_i\Gi({x})$. \end{definition} \begin{remark} Let ${x}\in \R^n$ be a local optimum of NSDP\,\eqref{al:nsdp}.
+Particularly, we call a triplet $w=(x,Y,z)$ satisfying the KKT conditions a KKT triplet of NSDP\,\eqref{al:nsdp}. \end{definition} Below, we define the Mangasarian-Fromovitz constraint qualification (MFCQ), under which the KKT conditions are necessary optimality conditions of the NSDP. \begin{definition} Let ${x}\in \R^n$ be a feasible point of NSDP\,\eqref{al:nsdp}.
+We say that the Mangasarian-Fromovitz constraint qualification (MFCQ) holds at ${x}$ if $\nabla h({x})$ is of full column rank and there exists a vector $d\in \R^n$ such that $\nabla h(x)^{\top}d=0$ and $G({x})+\mathcal{J}G({x})d\in \mS^m_{++}$, where $\mathcal{J}G({x})d:=\sum_{i=1}^nd_i\Gi({x})$. \end{definition} According to \cite[Corollary~2.101]{bonnans2013perturbation}, the MFCQ is equivalent to Robinson's constraint qualification that is obtained by replacing $G({x})+\mathcal{J}G({x})d\in \mS^m_{++}$ with $0\in {\rm int}(G({x})+\mathcal{J}G({x})d-\mS^m_+)$ in the MFCQ. \begin{remark} Let ${x}\in \R^n$ be a local optimum of NSDP\,\eqref{al:nsdp}.
 Under the MFCQ, the KKT conditions hold at ${x}$.
-Conversely, if $f$ is convex, $h$ is affine, and $G$ is matrix convex in the sense of \cite[Section~5.3.2]{bonnans2013perturbation}, ${x}$ satisfying the KKT conditions is a global optimum of \eqref{al:nsdp}. \end{remark}
+Conversely, if $f$ is convex, $h$ is affine, and $G$ is matrix convex in the sense of \cite[Section~5.3.2]{bonnans2013perturbation}, ${x}$ satisfying the KKT conditions is a global optimum of \eqref{al:nsdp}. \end{remark} The semidefinite complementarity condition\,\eqref{al:comp} {can be represented equivalently as

-The semi-definite complementarity condition\,\eqref{al:comp} has many equivalent representations, among which the most popular one might be the following:

-This was originally presented by Alizadeh, Haeberly, and Overton\,\cite{alizadeh1998primal} for LSDPs.
-The Monteiro-Zhang (MZ) family is the set of search-directions obtained by solving certain scaled Newton equations associated with condition\,\eqref{eq:aho}.
-See \eqref{eq:mz}.
-For solving LSDPs, many variants of primal-dual interior point methods (called PDIPMS for short) based on the MZ family have been developed so far.
-In the context of the NSDP, we believe that Yamashita et al.\,\cite{yamashita2012primal,yamashita2012local} were the first to study PDIPMs using the MZ family.

-In this paper, we consider the following alternative formulation for \eqref{al:comp}, which was presented by Monteiro and Tsuchiya\,\cite{monteiro1999polynomial} in the context of LSDP: